revolution-messaging/email-list-operations/README.md

 A repository for creating hashed email lists needed by various orgs/sites for email matching.

-Make sure the CSV of email addresses you're about to run through here has CSRF line endings.
+Make sure the CSV of email addresses you're about to run through here has CRLF line endings.